-Field Description usage The stage/access of the current command using the memory range prior_usage The stage/access of the previous (hazarded) memory use (same naming as usage) read_barrier For read usage, the list of stages with execution barriers between prior_usage and usage write_barrier For write usage, the list of stage/access (in usage format) with memory barriers between prior_usage and usage command The command that performed prior_usage seq_no The zero based index of command within the command buffer it is recorded to reset_no the reset count of the command buffer command is recorded to
+Field Description usage executed_usage submitted_usage The stage/access using the memory range by the current command being recorded, invoked with vkExecuteCommands, or submitted to queue (respectively) (referred to as usage below) prior_usage The stage/access of the previous (hazarded) memory use (same naming as usage).
+The prior usage is defined as being earlier in the command buffer being recorded, earlier in Queue Submission Order, or by a previously called submission on a different queue. read_barrier For read usage, the list of stages with execution barriers between prior_usage and usage write_barrier For write usage, the list of stage/access (in usage format) with memory barriers between prior_usage and usage command The command that performed usage, executed_usage, submitted_usage, Of prior_usage command_buffer The command buffer in of a executed_usage, submitted_usage, Or prior_usage seq_no The zero based index of command within the command buffer it is recorded within reset_no the reset count of the command buffer command is recorded within queue The queue a prior command buffer was submitted to (Queue submit hazards only)